 How to Write a Standard Operating Procedure Manual

-A standard operating procedure is a document that gives step-by-step instructions on how to complete a task.
-Think of a brownie recipe....
+A standard operating procedure, or SOP, is a document that gives step-by-step instructions on how to complete a task.
+These procedures play...